awsdocs/aws-organizations-docs/doc_source/orgs_security_incident-response.md

 }
 ```

- The following example shows a CloudTrail log entry that is generated after a `CreateAccount` call failed\.
+ The following example shows a CloudTrail log entry that is generated after a `CreateAccount` background workflow fails to create the account\.

 ```
   {